| |

 Wolf Spider

-This arachnid's bite is not a heavy poisonous one; nevertheless, its venom may cause some bad reactions in certain victims, as deep pain, redness and swelling.
-Sometimes the bitten tissue becomes black, but these effects do not last more than ten days.
+This bite of this arachnid is not a heavy poisonous one.
+Nevertheless, its venom may cause some adverse effects in certain victims, such as deep pain, redness and swelling.
+Sometimes the bitten tissue becomes black, but these reactions do not tend to last more than ten days. |